 An Associate actively recognizes their commitment to the Prairie community and feels called to learn more and take leadership within their area of expertise.
 In other denominations, these people might be called deacons or elders.
 Within our faith community, we hope to empower our members to lead and develop the most important aspects of our congregation’s life together.

-Anyone may volunteer to participate in the Associates’ Program by speaking with Pastor AJ.
+Anyone may volunteer to participate in the Associate’s Program.
+Contact Admin for more information

 Education Associates Work with or through the Full Community Education Council or Core Leadership Planning Team to provide meaningful learning opportunities and faith development for children, youth, young adults, and all adults through special programming, classes, and groups.
 Prairie’s Education Associates may teach, act as guides or mentors to other teachers, be leaders or facilitators of teaching teams or groups, and also may creatively help us form faith development programming and curriculum within the full community.